igwgames/nes-starter-kit/README.md

 - Stretch: Take chr, take palettes, combine into the 4-tile tall png we know and love and/or individuals.
 - How can we map which tiles are solid vs not?
 Needs to be super obvious and user-editable...
 - Better document how doing a fork works, and more importantly how to upgrade
+- Can we make a tool to export chr -> bmp, then tile them into the big ol png tiled uses?
+-- If we do this, update the sections in chapter 2 that give manual steps